- What is breast augmentation surgery?

 Myth 3: Breast implants make you look “fake”

 Patients who choose an implant size that isn’t proportionate to their body increase their risk of looking fake.
 A good cosmetic surgeon aims to avoid this — and generally discourages this look.
-In fact, if you talk to many surgeons, their goal is to give patients a natural breast enhancement.
-There are many implant options, including teardrop shaped implants, that give patients a natural look.
-Modest size implants can look very natural.
+In fact, if you talk to many surgeons, their goal is to give patients a proportional breast enhancement.

 Myth 4: Women who have breast augmentation surgery are self-absorbed